unicef/publicgoods-toolkit/policy.md

 is what you're trying to protect against.
-Per the U.S.  National Institute of Standards and Technology, a [vulnerability](https://csrc.nist.gov/glossary/term/vulnerability) is a “weakness in an information system, system security procedures, internal controls, or implementation that could be exploited or triggered by a threat source.”
+Per the U.S.  National Institute of Standards and Technology, a [vulnerability](https://csrc.nist.gov/glossary/term/vulnerability) is a "weakness in an information system, system security procedures, internal controls, or implementation that could be exploited or triggered by a threat source."
 There are different definitions of risk, but basically it's the potential for loss and the probability of this occurring (loss multiplied by probability).
 (The ISO definition of risk, which the [UNDP also